List of Raja CA seasons

-After the usurped 1959-60 Botola, Raja struggled to recover and lost two Throne Cup finals in 1965 and 1968.
+After the usurped 1959–60 Botola, Raja struggled to recover and lost two Throne Cup finals in 1965 and 1968.
 The first two trophies were gained in 1974 and 1977 and the team reached Botola podium five consecutive times between 1972 and 1977, but failed to win the title.
 This period is marked by players such as Abdelmajid Dolmy, Petchou, Houmane Jarir and Said Ghandi.
 The following decade was up and down but led to the first Botola title and the 1989 African Champion Clubs' Cup.

 In the 1990s, Raja established its supremacy on national football by winning six consecutive leagues, and in Africa by gaining many titles in Champions League, African Super Cup and Afro-Asian Cup.
 In 2000, Raja was the first Arab and African team to qualify for the Club World Cup.
 This successful period is closely associated with players like Mustapha Moustawdae, Abdellatif Jrindou, Mustapha Khalif or Mustapha Chadli and managers like Vahid Halilhodžić and Oscar Fulloné who still remain the most successful in the club's history.
 The 2000s were marked by sporting instability mainly caused by the sale of key players to Europe or to The Gulf and the frequent manager changes.
-Nevertheless, the club won several national titles: 2003 CAF Cup, 2006 Arab Champions League and lost the 2002 Champions League final.
+Nevertheless, the club won several international titles: 2003 CAF Cup, 2006 Arab Champions League and lost the 2002 Champions League final.
 After the 2013 Club World Cup final, Mohamed Boudrika's poor management dragged the club into a big financial crisis and caused setbacks in the league and the Champions League.
 His successor Said Hasbane did not improve the club's situation and resigned due to popular pressure in 2018.
-New president Jawad Ziyat got the ball rolling financially and Raja managed to win its first African title in fifteen years. and his first Botola in seven years.
+New president Jawad Ziyat got the ball rolling financially and Raja managed to win their first African title in fifteen years and their first Botola in seven years.